Border Fire: Progression

 Officials set backfires on Thursday, June 23, burning out much of the brush ahead of the Border Fire to keep it from spreading further.
 By 6 p.m.
 Thursday, all evacuation orders and warnings for residents in the affected areas had been lifted.

 By Friday morning, June 24, the fire had been at 45 percent containment and was 7,609 acres.
 As of 6 p.m. that Friday, Cal Fire officials reported that containment on the blaze had grown to 60 percent.
 Reports stated that the fire has destroyed a total of five homes and 11 other buildings over its six-day span.
 On Friday morning, Cal Fire officials said firefighters had been able to build stronger containment lines along the perimeter of the Border Fire, increasing the control.

 On Sunday June 26, all evacuation orders were lifted as the fire reached 80% containment.

 On Thursday June 30, the fire was deemed 100% contained with a total of 7,609 acres burned.

 Effects

-Along with widespread evacuations the fire also caused power outages that affected more than 1,000 homes and businesses in Potrero as well as the communities of Campo and Dulzura, according to San Diego Gas & Electric.
+Along with widespread evacuations the fire also caused power outages in over 1,000 homes and businesses in Potrero, Campo, and Dulzura, according to San Diego Gas & Electric.

 On June 29 authorities announced that the bodies of two missing individuals had been located in the burn area.
-The two were believe to have been killed by the inferno.
+The two were believed to have been killed by the inferno.